-- Scaling the final maps in I and U and Q to the correct flux scale as determined from the maps of the calibrators: Ozmapax (with scale) - Combination of final U and Q maps to maps in polarized intensity (PI), polarization angle (PA) and polarization degree (p, scaled by 1000): poldeniuq needs knowledge of the rms noise σ in the maps of I, U and Q, to compute errors in polarization angle and percentage.
-Recommended thresholds to compute p: $1x \sigma$ (U,Q) and $5x \sigma$ (I).
-The positive bias in PI due to noise is corrected.
+- Scaling the final maps in I and U and Q to the correct flux scale as determined from the maps of the calibrators: Ozmapax (with scale) - Combination of final U and Q maps to maps in polarized intensity (PI), polarization angle (PA) and polarization degree (PC): poldeniuq needs knowledge of the rms noise $\sigma$ in the I, U and Q maps to compute errors in polarization angle and percentage.
+Recommended thresholds to compute p: 1x $\sigma$ (U,Q) and 5x $\sigma$ (I).
+The bias in PI due to noise is corrected.
 Offsets in polarization angle can also be corrected if necessary.

-NOTE: "poldeniuq" stores the polarization angle (PA/1000) in the maps 4 (PI) and 5 (p1000) as the fractional part.
+NOTE: "poldeniuq" stores the polarization angle (x10) in the maps 4 (PI) and 5 (PC) as the fractional part.
 Hence only the integer part contains information on PI and PC.
 In deep maps of weak sources, the PI intensities can be very low so that clipping the fractional part in "poldeniuq" reduces the dynamic range or may even remove all information.
 Scaling the maps by a large a factor (e.g. scaling to microJy/beam) is strongly recommended!